Way More Than You Ever Wanted to Know About 'Yo Gabba Gabba!'

 The Trophy Case

 Ever wanted to see Foofa pop a wheelie?
 How about Toodee ride a surfboard?
-Now you can thanks to a series of videos the Gabba gang shot to promote their line of Vans Shoes, a brand popular among the X-Games crowd.
-The characters shared the screen with some of the biggest names in the X-Games, like surfers Alex Knost and Jared Mel, skateboarders Bucky Lasek and Christian Hosoi, BMXers Allistair Whitton and Coco Zurita, and motocross stars Dean Wilson and Ryan Villopoto.
+In 2011, the Gabba gang shot a series of videos to promote their line of Vans Shoes, a brand popular among the extreme sports crowd.
+The characters shared the screen with some of the biggest names in the X Games, like surfers Alex Knost and Jared Mell, skateboarders Bucky Lasek and Christian Hosoi, BMXers Alistair Whitton and Coco Zurita, and motocross stars Dean Wilson and Ryan Villopoto.
 You can check out the videos at Yo Gabba Gabba's official YouTube channel.

 For Halloween 2009, Brad Pitt donned DJ Lance's orange jumpsuit and fuzzy hat when he took his kids trick-or-treating.
 Lance was later quoted as saying that Pitt looked “Awesome” and invited Brangelina and the kids to hang out in Gabbaland anytime.